ouspg/SecurityEngineering/Week1_Threats/README.md

 <summary>Minimun requirements for the point:</summary>
 <br>

-Each **missing** or **incomplete** main point deducts 0.1 from this part.
+Each **missing** or **incomplete** main point deducts 0.2 from this part.

 - Created at least 10 threats
-    - Use STRIDE with approriate categories
+    - Use [STRIDE](https://learn.microsoft.com/en-us/previous-versions/commerce-server/ee823878(v=cs.20)) with approriate categories
 - Mitigated at least 5 threats
-    - Must include how mitigated
+    - Must include how mitigated and how that works
 - Named yourself as the reviewer
 - Exported report as PDF and uploaded to github
 - Gave feedback on this task on your github page